Children's & Grandchildren's Trust

 Since its inception in 1993 the Trust has provided financial assistance covering the whole range of youth endeavour... from help to attend Outward Bound of funding a saddle for an aspiring jockey; from subsiding the cost of tertiary education to the purchase of musical instruments; from assistance under the Rotary Youth Leadership Exchange programme to the recognition of sporting achievement.

 If you would like to find more about the Trust and how to apply for a grant then go to the Trust website at evsayouthtrust.org.nz

-Since its inception the Trust has made a total of 493 grants ranging in value from $159 to $2,500.
-In 2015 we awarded a total of 32 bursaries (c/w 24 in 2014) with an average value of $640.
+Since its inception the Trust has made 542 grants totalling over a quarter of a million dollars.
+In 2017 we awarded 18 bursaries with an average value of $524.
 The assistance given continues to be wide and varied encompassing the whole gambit of education, sporting and cultural endeavour.
-81% of the bursaries awarded went to first time applicants (down 7%); 81% went to applicants resident in New Zealand; 34% were to the children of Vietnam veterans (up 5%); this year and for the first time male and female recipients were equally divided; 66% were aged less than 20 years of age; 6% were aged between 20 and 30 years while 28% were aged greater than 30.
+89% of the bursaries awarded went to first time applicants; 94% went to applicants resident in New Zealand; the bursaries were split equally between children and grandchildren; female recipients were ahead of their male counterparts 61% to 39%; 61% of recipients were aged <20 years of age; 6% were aged between 20 and 30 years while 33% were aged 31>.

 By the time you read this our website will have been upgraded.
 I thank our webmaster Wayne Cribb for his work.
 You can continue to access it at www.evsayouthtrust.org.nz.
 While the domain name is outdated it is well known within the Vietnam veteran community and we will not be changing it.